JSBmanD/docs/pages/organic-search/spotlight.md

 Listing your app content on Apple's new Spotlight search with Branch is easy.
 Note that this guide will list on both _cloud search_ and _local spotlight search_.

-!!! warning
+[block:callout]
+{
+  "type": "warning",
+  "title": "Indexing Content",
-    Some older devices cannot index content. iPad minis, for example, cannot use CoreSpotlight.
-The SDK includes a check for these devices and will return an error message if you attempt to index content on them.
+  "body": "Some older devices cannot index content. iPad minis, for example, cannot use CoreSpotlight.
+The SDK includes a check for these devices and will return an error message if you attempt to index content on them."
+}
+[/block]

 ## Setup